zeraye/discord-chatbot/README.md

 ```
 Adding new queries to the database through Discord:
 Ask a question, if answer isn't as you expected type: .correct expected_answer.

-## Author
-The author of this project is Jakub Rudnik.